rcbops/rpc-openstack/README.md

 apply the RPC-OpenStack value added services; you may also run the playbooks `site-logging.yml` to accomplish much of the same things.

+Post deployment run the **optional** `openstack-image-setup.yml` and `openstack-flavor-setup.yml` playbooks to setup default flavors and images.

 ### Testing & Gating

 Please see the documentation in [rpc-gating/README.md](https://github.com/rcbops/rpc-gating/blob/master/README.md)